Community-Guardian/nnp-smart-roster-compose/docs/technical-architecture-requirements.md

 ## Conclusion

-The technical architecture and infrastructure requirements for the NNP Smart Roster System scale significantly based on institution size and complexity.
+The technical architecture and infrastructure requirements for the Signox LogX System scale significantly based on institution size and complexity.
 Proper planning and implementation of the infrastructure components outlined in this document are critical for system success.

 ### Key Recommendations